 - Single-Page Application (SPA)

-In an OIDC Single-Page Application (SPA), the client authentication method used in the /token request is specified as "none"; however, the /token endpoint requires client authentication.
+In an OIDC Single-Page Application (SPA), the client authentication method used in the /token request is specified as none; however, the /token endpoint requires client authentication.

-The SPA is a public client, so it does not have a client secret.
 In this scenario, when the application is making a /token request, the client_id must be included in the request body.
 Otherwise, the /token endpoint will return the aforementioned error.

 The solution is to include the client_id associated with the SPA in the /token request.